scikit-learn-contrib/skdag/doc/index.rst

-.. project-template documentation master file, created by sphinx-quickstart on Mon Jan 18 14:44:12 2016.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 skdag - scikit-learn workflow management
 ============================================

-scikit-dag (``skdag``) is an open-sourced, MIT-licenced library that provides advanced workflow management to any machine learning operations that follow :mod:`sklearn<scikit-learn>` conventions.
-It does this by introducing Directed Acyclic Graphs (:class:`skdag.dag.DAG`) as a drop-in replacement for traditional scikit-learn :mod:`sklearn.pipeline.Pipeline<pipelines>`.
+scikit-dag (``skdag``) is an open-sourced, MIT-licenced library that provides advanced workflow management to any machine learning operations that follow :mod:`sklearn` conventions.
+It does this by introducing Directed Acyclic Graphs (:class:`skdag.dag.DAG`) as a drop-in replacement for traditional scikit-learn :mod:`sklearn.pipeline.Pipeline`.

 .. toctree::
    :maxdepth: 2